It’s common to see tarantula terrariums with bright lights in them, but since they are a nocturnal animal is it needed?

 The idea here is indirect light.
 Your tarantula is used to the common changes of time in the outside world.
 Light by itself won’t hurt them.
 But using direct light might.

 Putting your terrarium under a window or areas with high light will overwhelm your spider.
 In the wild they have more areas to hide then you can make available in their tank.
-The heat will be increased travel through the glass of your terrarium.
+Direct light will increase the travel of heat through the glass of your terrarium.
+Learn why hides are important for tarantulas in our article here.

 Bright lights in the tank itself are most of the time completely unnecessary for your spider.
 There is a large variety of tarantulas and they come from all over the world.
 So the requirements for one spider will be completely different for another.